What Does an SEO Manager Do? 10 Must-Have Skills

 If you’re thinking about becoming an SEO manager, the first thing we’d recommend doing is understanding and developing the skillset that you’ll need to be successful.

-To help you get started, we’ve put together this short guide featuring 10 must-have skills for SEO managers in 2020.
+To help you get started, we’ve put together this short guide featuring 10 must-have skills for SEO managers.
 We’ll explain what an SEO manager is, what they do every day, and the most important skill sets that SEO managers need to succeed in their roles.

 What is an SEO Manager?